vuonghy2442/lonelybot/docs/macro_parking.md

 sole obstruction to exchange-greediness.
 Parking, scars, streaks, and certificates are one object from four sides.

+*Complexity caveat.* Generalized Klondike is NP-complete, and none of the P-series claims conflict with that — they are fixed-52 statements (the game is a finite O(1) object).
+But hardness *predicts the failure modes under scaling*: M-2's residual (alive-under-the-bound- but-dead) is complexity-theoretically required to be non-empty in the generalized game (an exact fixpoint would make solvability poly);
+M-4's bound is Θ(n) (the DAG chain grows with rank count — the crease is linear, not constant); the exchange lemma, if true, can only be a pruning tool (no poly augmentation oracle, or the exception set carries the hardness); and C-IND stays a constant-factor reduction, not a complexity collapse — hardness lives in the composition of n commitments, not the O(1)-width type locality.
+Note also: this engine's variant (no pile-to-pile moves, K+ full-information deck) breaks the standard hardness gadgets, so its generalized complexity is technically open — the cautious prior remains "hard."

 ## P.5 Experiment log

 **C-SCAR verified on the acceptance corpus (2026-09-12, same setup).**